Sunday, May 18, 2008

 Turn Right on Smith Rd. - near Hardees.

-ross RR Tracks
+Cross RR Tracks

 Turn Right at STOP SIGN on Gerrard Rd.